-Along the S.S.
-359, you will get to Fidenza, a nice village of Roman origin, known for its beautiful medieval Gothic-style Cathedral (pic n°6).
+Along your way, you will get to Fidenza, a nice village of Roman origin, known for its beautiful medieval Gothic-style Cathedral (pic n°6).
 The unfinished façade is flanked by two towers and has rich decorations, including sculptures by Benedetto Antelami.
 In the crypt is located the tomb of St. Domninus adorned with beautiful bas-reliefs of the fifteenth century attributed to Giovanni Pietro da Rho.

 Some pictures of Piacenza medieval villages:

 The 'Gotico' in Piacenza (pic n°1); Castell'Arquato (pic n°2); Grazzano Visconti (pic n°3); Velleia (pic n°4); Salsomaggiore Terme (pic n°5);